 The temple for the Church of Jesus Christ is just 7 miles out from downtown Helsinki, making it really accessible.
 There are a few ways to get there which gives you great options!
-Uber, Taxi, Buses and Trams will all get you to the temple so now you just need to decide what works best for you and your ILP group.
+Uber, Taxi, Buses and Trams will all get you to the temple so now you just need to decide what works best for you.

 First things first.

-This is the Helsinki LDS Temple address to keep with you.
+This is the Helsinki Latter Day Saint Temple address to keep with you.
 It's nice to have if you need to ask for directions from a local or to show a taxi driver.

-Uber is a good option to get you right to the temple.
+Uber is an option to get you right to the temple.
 It will be quicker than taking a bus, but it will of course be more pricey.
 From where you'll be downtown (we're guessing you will be touring Helsinki on your trip before visiting the temple), plan on paying about $40 euro ($47ish USD) for an Uber.

 Uber is awesome to use in quite a few of ILP's countries.
 Click here to see which ones.